I'm not sure I buy your numbers. Where do they come from anyway?

 Now, what if I offer you a certain $40 or I offer you a 75/25 proposition at $60 (.75*60=$43).
 Further, what if I sweeten the deal and say, even if you lose the 75/25 gamble, I’ll still give you $15 bucks?
 Well, that clinches it.
 The gamble is the better deal.

 Ok...now...pretend you’re a football coach, and I, the football god, offer you a certain 40% chance at winning the game or a 75/25 gamble at a 60% chance at winning?
 Which should you prefer?
 You’d prefer the gamble.
 And if I sweeten the deal and let you have a 15% chance at winning even if you lose the gamble, that’s just a bonus.
-The gamble gives you best overall chance to win.
+The gamble gives you then best overall chance to win.
 See what I did there?

 But dollars and winning football games aren’t the same thing.